Kings of Rhythm: 2001–present: Reformation

-In the late 1990s Turner toured with Joe Louis Walker, the positive response to the tour encouraged him to reform the Kings of Rhythm.
-The King of Rhythm toured the U.S. in 2001 and headlined a showcase at South by Southwest where they were hailed as one of the highlights of the conference.
+In the late 1990s Turner toured with Joe Louis Walker.
+The positive response to the tour encouraged him to reform the Kings of Rhythm.
+The Kings of Rhythm toured the U.S. in 2001 and headlined a showcase at South by Southwest, where they were hailed as one of the highlights of the conference.
 This led to the recording and release of the Grammy-nominated album Here And Now (2001) by Turner and the Kings of Rhythm.
 The album won two W.C.
 Handy Awards, the Blues Foundation's equivalent of the Grammy Awards, for Best Traditional Blues Album and Comeback Album of the Year in 2002.
 They received positive reviews for their performances at various music festivals, including Montreux Jazz Festival (2002), North Sea Jazz Festival (2002), and Jazz à Vienne (2004).

 The Kings of Rhythm backed Turner on his Grammy-winning album Risin' With The Blues (2006).
 After Turner died in December 2007, the band was temporarily under the leadership of pianist Ernest Lane (1931–2012), a childhood friend of Turner's.
 The band performed Turner's classic songs at his funeral.
 Since 2008, the band has performed with vocalist Earl Thomas.
 Thomas became a fan of Ike & Tina Turner after watching the film Soul To Soul (1971) as a child.
 He met Turner in 2004 and remained in contact with him until his death.